django-cms/django-cms-mgmt/support channels/support channels.md

 - [Discourse](https://discourse.django-cms.org/)
 - [Stackoverflow](https://stackoverflow.com/questions/tagged/django-cms)

-Slack is the right platform for short questions, suggestions and direct communication with community members.
+***Slack*** is the right platform for short questions, suggestions and direct communication with community members.

-Questions that might be interesting for others and should be included as FAQs should be posted on Discourse.
+Questions that might be interesting for others and should be included as FAQs should be posted on ***Discourse***.
 This is also the right place for feature requests and bug reports.

-For developers who have a specific question, Stackoverflow is the right choice.
+For developers who have a specific question, ***Stackoverflow*** is the right choice.